-This section of the manual describes installing the scoreboard display, in its standard configuration, on lag bolts attached to an interior wall.
-If your scoreboard project includes customizations with additional ID panels or requires other special mounting considerations, please contact the factory to request details specific to your project.
-If you have unique requirements and would like to change the position or size of our mounting hardware to accommodate them, we can probably help you out.
-But we need to find out BEFORE we start building the cabinet.
-Let your scoreboard sales rep know about any special needs as early in the process as possible.
+This section of the manual describes installing the player statistics panels in their standard configuration, on lag bolts attached to an interior wall.
+If your scoreboard project includes customizations with additional ID panels or requires other special mounting considerations, please contact Electro-Mech to request details specific to your project.
+If you have unique requirements and would like to change the position or size of our mounting hardware to accommodate them, we can probably adapt a solution.
+However, we need to find out BEFORE we start building the cabinets.
+Let your scoreboard sales rep know about any special needs as early as possible in the process.